 This course provides extensive insights into the applications and implications of AI in the real world, from the technical to the ethical, this online MSc will prepare you for a challenging but exhilarating career in this emerging specialism.

-Due to the ongoing impact of COVID-19, information about courses starting in the 2021/22 academic year may be subject to change.
-We continue to improve your teaching and learning experience so you gain skills and understanding which are valuable to you and sought after by employers.
+Due to the ongoing impact of COVID-19, information about courses starting in the 22/23 academic year may be subject to change.
+We continue to improve your teaching and learning experience, so you gain skills and understanding which are valuable to you and sought after by employers.

 Before you apply for a course, please check the website for the most recently published course detail.
 If you apply to the University of Bath, you will be advised of any significant changes to the advertised programme, in accordance with our Terms and Conditions.

-We understand that you will want to know more about the shape of the next academic year (2021-22).
-We have been working hard and planning for different scenarios, in order to be able to welcome you to the University of Bath at the start of semester.
+We understand that you will want to know more about the shape of the academic year.
+We work hard and plan for different scenarios, to be able to welcome you to the University of Bath at the start of each semester.

 Occasionally we make changes to our programmes in response to, for example, feedback from students, developments in research and the field of studies, and the requirements of accrediting bodies.
 You will be advised of any significant changes to the advertised programme, in accordance with our Terms and Conditions.